-In February 2015, Carnegie Mellon instituted a taxable commercial paper program that allows the university to issue in aggregate up to \$70.0 million in commercial paper notes.
-Proceeds from the issuance of commercial paper may be used to refund outstanding debt, to finance capital projects and to otherwise support operations.
+In February 2015, Carnegie Mellon instituted a taxable commercial paper program which allows the university to issue in aggregate up to \$70.0 million in commercial paper notes.
+Proceeds from the issuance of commercial paper notes may be used to refund outstanding debt, to finance capital projects and to otherwise support operations.

-On February 24, 2015, the university issued \$30.0 million of commercial paper, primarily to refund \$25.3 million of the Series A 2012 Bonds that matured on March 1, 2015, and to cover costs of issuances.
-The notes outstanding at June 30, 2017 of \$25.0 million bear a fixed rate of interest of 1.16%, payable upon maturity, with a maturity of 23 days.
-All outstanding commercial paper was retired on July 19, 2017, in conjunction with the issuance of the Series 2017 Bonds (Note 20).
+On February 24, 2015, the university issued \$30.0 million of commercial paper notes, primarily to refund \$25.3 million of the Series A 2012 Bonds that matured on March 1, 2015, and to cover costs of issuances.
+The commercial paper notes outstanding at June 30, 2017 of \$25.0 million were retired on July 19, 2017 in conjunction with the issuance of the Series 2017 Bonds.